 Growing Interest among Pakistani Investors

-Pakistani nationals are learning about the benefits of having a non-immigrant visa that allows them to set up and manage their business in the U.S.
+Increasing numbers of Pakistani citizens are discovering the advantages of possessing a non-immigrant visa, which allows them to start up and run their businesses in the U.S.

 Proof of Funds